 Finally, a really good vape – which provides controlled heat sufficient to vaporize the volatile elements (THC/CBD/terpenes) in the cannabis, rather than burning the weed – can be a great (safer) alternative to smoking (but that’s another post!)
 When looking for a vape try to make sure (via conversations with [and documentation from] the manufacturer OR sending a sample to me for testing and reporting on this blog) that the vape itself does not contain heavy metals.
 I have tested several that I have found to be positive for Lead, Cadmium and/or Arsenic in one or more components.
 [To see vapes I have tested, click here.]

 …a very important P.S. … always buy organic weed if you have the option!
 Non-organic and/ or illegally farmed weed can be grown with leaded pesticides that contaminate our forests and rivers, as well as contaminating the plants themselves!
 I wrote about that years ago.. link here.

 - Lighter – to light your hemp wick! for this purpose, almost any lighter is fine, but we like refillable ones – and metal refillable ones if possible – given of the environmental impacts of plastics.
 Most recently we have fallen in love with USB rechargeable electric ones: https://amzn.to/3Larn5H

 - Natural (Organic ?)
 Hemp Wick (one example): https://amzn.to/32o4tld

-Links on this post are Amazon affiliate links are set up so that if you purchase something after clicking on one of my links Amazon gives me a referral fee at no extra cost to you.
+Links on this post are Amazon affiliate links.
+If you purchase something after clicking on one of Lead Safe Mama, LLC’s links – Amazon sends us a referral fee at no extra cost to you.
 Thank you!